btrettel/bmtreport/diction/README.md

 # bmtreport diction files

+- TODO: Prune main diction file down to reduce false positives and make editing easier.
+Focus first on ambiguity. gleich_ambiguity_2010
+    - Remove most mrsatterly entries.
-- DONE: Make *warning* diction file to identify things which are not necessarily wrong but could indicate that something is wrong.
+    - Old: Make *warning* diction file to identify things which are not necessarily wrong but could indicate that something is wrong.
 Run this less frequently; bmt.diction is intended to identify likely errors, not simply possible errors.
 - <https://en.wikipedia.org/wiki/Politics_and_the_English_Language#Remedy_of_Six_Rules>
     1. Never use a metaphor, simile, or other figure of speech which you are used to seeing in print. [...]
     2. Never use a long word where a short one will do.